gabrielamaciassolis/Actividad3D_E-Shop/README.md

-This E-Commerce project was started following the tutorial "MERN E-commerce from Scratch" of Brad Traversy (https://www.traversymedia.com/)

-It will evolve al new features will be added:
+##Actividad3D E-Shop

+- Classy E-Commerse site

+With:

 - Under each product detail, a TextBox will allow direct comunication with e-Shop Admin via a realtime messaging system.
-- WhichList botton and checkout to allow estimations and personalizations of the products
+- WhichList botton and checkout to allow asking for estimations and personalizations of the products
 - Blog "Como"
 - Admin Blog
 - Profesional Services